Antisemitism in Norway: 2019 NRK controversy

-2021 Israeli Covid-19 vaccine
+2021 Israeli COVID-19 vaccine

 Norwegian radio host Shaun Henrik Matheson said on air: "We must never forget what a sh**ty country Israel is!” and that the success of the COVID-19 vaccine in Israel made him "almost wish" that it had failed.

 2022 reopening of case about imam's post about killing Jews

 In August 2022, media said that police were forced to reopen a case (that had been laid to rest), against an imam in Norway that in 2019 wrote on Facebook that "Hitler spared a few Jews so that the world can come to know how evil this [Jewish] nation is and why it is necessary to kill them"; the statement was made by one that at the time, "was the imam" at the Minhaj-ul-Quran mosque in Drammen, Norway.

+NRK Jokes About Killing Jews In Televised Program - October 2025

+During an episode of Nytt på Nytt, a satirical news show, host Tuva Johannessen joked, “U.S. House Speaker Mike Johnson believes reasonable people thank America for bombing ships full of fentanyl — but if you replace fentanyl with Jews, suddenly you’ll hear it’s not okay”.
+The audience and panel members laughed, prompting Johannessen to continue with another remark referencing an earlier segment about smuggling porn magazines from Sweden to Norway.
+“Imagine if Jews were being smuggled from Sweden to Norway — that wouldn’t work,” he said.